updated post, first published 19/12/2015

 There is a lot of misunderstanding about nuchal cords (cord around the neck).
 The cord around neck is rarely a problem, and the 'somersault manoeuver' (see below) is useful to know about.
 Understanding nuchal cords and this manoeuver can be very reassuring in the event of an unassisted birth.
 It is also helpful to understand even when being assisted, as you will be more aware of the language and less likely to feel anxious or confused about this situation.
 Knowledge is Power!

 Midwife Thinking has written an excellent article discussing nuchal cords.
+This includes a description of the somersault manoeuver (also shown in the video below).

 WHAT IF THERE IS A KNOT IN THE CORD?